Atlas975/Notes/MachineLearning/NeuralNetworks/Generative_adversarial_networks.md

 ![[Pasted image 20240421202212.png|400|400]]
 ## Discriminator
 - Trained on a mixture of real data from the dataset and fake data from the generator.
 It must learn to correctly classify  in a way that maximises both the true positive and true negative rate
-- Success in the generator component must also drive the discriminator to improve
+- Success in the generator component must also drive the discriminator to improve, which estimates the probability that data is real / synthetic using the [[Sigmoid_function|sigmoid]] function

 ![[Pasted image 20240422145528.png|400|400]]